 - support improvements to ISEAL’s Code compliance programme, where the burden of compliance is reduced while maintaining rigour

-We anticipate opening consultation on a first draft of the revised and integrated Code in mid 2022.
+We are opening consultation on a first draft of the revised and integrated Code in September 2022.
 If you have any feedback or questions in the meantime, please contact Caitlin Peeling, Senior Manager for Membership and Services.